maxcom/lor-jamwiki/README.txt

 requires the following:

   1. A directory into which JAMWiki files can be written.
-  2. A directory (accessible to the web server) into while images and other files can be uploaded.
+  2. A directory (accessible to the web/application server) into which images and other files can be uploaded.
-  3. The relative path (with respect to the web server doc root) to the image upload directory.
+  3. The relative path (with respect to the web/application server doc root) to the image upload directory.
   4. The name and login of an administrative user.
-  5. (Optional) If using a database for persistency then the database settings must also be provided (see the "Database Settings" section below).
+  5. (Optional) If using an external database for persistency then the database settings must also be provided (see the "Database Settings" section below).
   6. (Optional) Once setup is complete, JAMWiki can be customized by using the Special:Admin page, accessible to admins by clicking on the "Admin" link on the top right portion of all JAMWiki pages.

-Once the settings have been verified JAMWiki will create the user account, database tables or file directories, base properties, and default topics.
+Once the settings have been verified JAMWiki will create an admin user account, database tables or file directories, base properties, and default topics.
 Once complete JAMWiki redirects to the starting page, ready for use.
 That's all there is to it!

 UPGRADES
 ========

-See the UPGRADE.txt document for detailed upgrade instructions.
-In most cases the process for upgrading JAMWiki is:

-  1. Download the latest JAMWiki WAR file.
-  2. Back up all database and/or file data prior to upgrading.
-  3. Back up the jamwiki.properties file and the logging.properties file that can be found in the /WEB-INF/classes directory.
-  4. If you have created any virtual wikis, back up the web.xml file that can be found in the /WEB-INF directory.
-  5. Remove the old JAMWiki installation.
-  6. Install the new JAMWiki WAR file.
-See your web application server's documentation for instructions.
-  7. Copy the files backed up in steps three and four back into their old locations, overwriting any new files.
-Be sure that permissions are set so that JAMWiki has read and write access to all files in the installation.
-  8. View any page on the Wiki.
-You will be redirected to the upgrade page and any required upgrade steps will be automatically performed.

-If an upgrade fails please report the error on jamwiki.org, and then follow manual upgrade steps outlined in the UPGRADE.txt document.
+See the UPGRADE.txt document or http://jamwiki.org/wiki/en/Installation for detailed upgrade instructions.
+In most cases the JAMWiki upgrade process can be handled using an automated process.
+If an upgrade fails please report the error on jamwiki.org, and then follow the manual upgrade steps outlined in the UPGRADE.txt document.

 DATABASE SETTINGS